MESAHub/mesa/docs/source/test_suite.rst

 :ref:`1M_pre_ms_to_wd`
 ^^^^^^^^^^^^^^^^^^^^^^

-This test case checks the evolution of a 1 Msun, Z=0.02 metallicity from the pre-main sequence to a white dwarf.
+This test case checks the evolution of a 1 |Msun|, Z=0.02 metallicity from the pre-main sequence to a white dwarf.

 :ref:`1M_thermohaline`
 ^^^^^^^^^^^^^^^^^^^^^^

-The test checks thermohaline mixing in a rotating, 1 Msun, Z=0.02 metallicity model.
+The test checks thermohaline mixing in a rotating, 1 |Msun|, Z=0.02 metallicity model.

 :ref:`12M_pre_ms_to_core_collapse`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^